 - Banned bonuses: Wario’s best Spirit effects are Super Armor and Armor Knight.
 In the case of the latter, fill the third slot with Trade-Off Ability ↑ and you’re good to go!
 Its 30% damage penalty poses little risk to a heavyweight fighter like Wario, so it’s well worth the Spirit slot it occupies.

-- Tournament-legal bonuses: If you’re entering a Spirits tourney that follows our ban list, you can pick any three bonuses from the following list: Physical Attack ↑, Fist Attack ↑, Trade-Off Ability ↑, and Air Defense ↑.
+- Tournament-legal bonuses: If you’re entering a Spirits tourney that follows our ban list, you can pick any three bonuses from the following list: one or two Physical Attack ↑ skills, Air Defense ↑, Move Speed ↑, Critical-Health Stats, or Trade-Off Ability ↑ (on its own, without Armor Knight).

 - Raid Boss bonuses: Raid Boss-type FPs generally prefer to focus on movement bonuses, so if you’re trying to raise one, use a setup of Physical Attack ↑, Move Speed ↑, and Landing Lag ↓.